jourquin/Nodus/doc/services/services-workflow.md

 A service describes a scheduled transport line on top of the physical network.
 A service has:

 - an ID and a name,
-- one mode and one means,
+- one mode and either one means or `-1` for all means supported over the complete line,
 - an annualized frequency, edited as a number per year, month, week, or day,
 - a connected set of network links,
 - optional stop nodes along those links.